luketurnerdev/hive-express/README.md

 http://ca-hive-react-deploy.s3-website-ap-southeast-2.amazonaws.com (please open in chrome - I learned this the hard way)

-## The Code
-*Separate your program into modules that each deal with one particular focus, or concern.-Excellent and complete separation of concerns demonstrating a strong understanding of software design*

-*Demonstrate DRY (Don’t Repeat Yourself) principles in all code.-Excellent use of DRY principles, every piece of knowledge has a single, unambiguous, authoritative representation*

-*Demonstrate use of functions--Meets D with clearly commented code; use of functions clearly improves code serviceability and maintenance*

-*Apply Object oriented principles/patterns--Superior use of object oriented principles/patterns; use of OO principles/patterns throughout application with positive impact on code maintainability and serviceability*

-*Code structure--Shows exceptional understanding of folder structure and file naming conventions, adheres to all MERN best practices and conventions*

-*Code style --The code adheres to all team standards.
-The code is exceptionally well organised and very easy to follow.
-Comments are complete and useful; variables' and functions’ purposes are clearly communicated by their names.*

-*Async implementation--Exceptional understanding of async patterns, e.g. expert use of promises and callbacks*

-*Recognise, identify and utilise classes--Utilises highly sophisticated classes, demonstrating an exceptional level of understanding; Extensive use of prototypes/inheritance*

-*Recognise, identify and utilise functions--Utilises highly sophisticated functions, demonstrating an exceptional level of understanding; Advanced functional programming concepts including Immediately-Invoked Function Expression (IIFE), etc*

-*Validation of data (including ranges)--All data is expertly validated using a range of techniques (e.g. regex, etc) and checked; demonstrating an exceptional level of understanding*

-*Arrays--Shows thorough understanding of the use-cases of Arrays and utilises them to solve a problem unsolvable otherwise.*

-*Objects--Understands, utilises and manipulates Objects using a range of methods to benefit the solution.*

 ## Project Management

 1. Record interactions with your client in a diary format